-Not at this time.
-Rowing, and particularly teaching rowing, is a hands-on skill best learned in person.
+Not at this time, but stay tuned!
+That being said, rowing, and particularly teaching rowing, is a hands-on skill best learned in person.
 We keep our courses small so that you get lots of personalized attention and time to practice your rowing skills.
 And the day is fun!
 Don’t take our word for it, though.
 Check out our testimonials page to see what others are saying.

 Can home and gym rowers take the course, even if they don’t want to be certified?

 Yes!
 We get lots of people taking the course who want to learn to be better rowers.
 Teaching isn’t necessarily their goal, and that’s fine.
 We spend a lot of time during the day helping people dial in their technique, including individual coaching.
 Our goal is to have everyone in the room leave rowing better than when they came in.
 Here’s a quote from our Testimonials Page one of the gym rowers who took the Basic Course:

 “Terry (Smythe, master instructor) helped me feel more confident about my technique and reinforced -big time – how transformative this (rowing machine) tool can be.
 I thought I was coming to a coach’s clinic, which isn’t applicable to me, and instead found the perfect trainer for my situation.
 It was very informative, confidence boosting, supportive, fun, and encouraging.
 Thank you!!!